 - “Just tell me where you want the bus!”
 Jake Tompkins

 - TNT and the Pine Needle

 - Nora Gnat and Sand Dune

 - SummerFest – Created by Al Phelps in 1975

 Representing values shared in the community, over a span of time, or within a specific unit or area of camp

 - Taps and Singing the End of A Wono Day

-- Big Sisters/Big Brothers in the JC Corps
+- Big Sisters/Big Brothers in the LT Corps (JC Corps)

 Representing exceptional testimony to a camp tradition which is current or has disappeared